 Luggage

 Got your bags packed?
-Then bring them onboard!
-From backpacks to suitcases, here’s everything you need to know about bringing luggage on the train.
+Here’s everything you need to know about bringing luggage on the train

 Additional luggage charges

-There may be additional luggage charges if any of the following conditions apply:
+There may be additional luggage charges if any of the following apply:

 You’re bringing more than 3 items